 Resources

-Find out more about the global movement for fossil fuel divestment, why the church needs to divest, and the tools to help you campaign for change on fossil fuel investment.
+Find out more about fossil fuel divestment, investment in climate solutions and Church land use, and the tools to help you campaign for change on these issues in your Church or faith institution.

 Operation Noah resources